davelosert/vitest-coverage-report-action/README.md

 ### Coverage Thresholds

-This action will read the coverage thresholds defined in the `coverage`-property of the `vite.config.js`-file and mark the status of the generated report accordingly.
+This action reads the coverage thresholds specified in the `coverage` property of the Vite configuration file.
+It then uses these thresholds to determine the status of the generated report.

-E.g. with a config like this:
+For instance, consider the following configuration:

 ```typescript
 import { defineConfig } from 'vite';